Alberta Sheriffs Branch: Sheriff Highway Patrol

 Originally started in 2006 as Sheriff Traffic Operations (STO) as a service of the Alberta Sheriffs.
 In 2010 the section partnered with the RCMP in an MOU (memorandum of understanding) to form the Provincial Integrated Traffic Unit (ITU) which operated together with STO until 2021.
-In 2018, the Commercial Vehicle Enforcement Branch of Alberta Transportation (CVE) became part of the Alberta Sheriffs Branch, merging with Sheriff Traffic Operations to become the Sheriff Highway Patrol after 2020.
+In 2018, the Commercial Vehicle Enforcement Branch (CVE) which was also part of the ministry of Justice and Solicitor General became part of the Alberta Sheriffs Branch, merging with Sheriff Traffic Operations to become the Sheriff Highway Patrol after 2020.
 The Sheriff Highway Patrol is made up of 6 Districts covering the province of Alberta.
 The Sheriff Highway Patrol focuses on 3 main priorities: general traffic enforcement, commercial vehicle enforcement and impaired driving.
 Members of the Sheriff Highway Patrol conduct enforcement mainly through checkstops, vehicle inspection stations and patrols of Alberta highways.

 Fish and Wildlife Enforcement Services

 In 2020, the Fish and Wildlife Enforcement Branch was merged into the Alberta Sheriffs Branch, as the Fish and Wildlife Enforcement Services.
 In April 2021, as part of the RAPID Response program, Fish and Wildlife officers were trained and equipped to assist provincial police in responding to emergencies in rural areas, including responding in the first instance, or as backup, to police calls of a priority nature.